How to change from sole trader to limited company

 The first step is to choose a unique and appropriate name for your limited company.
 Ensure it is not already in use and does not infringe on any trademarks.
 It is recommended to check the availability of your chosen name on the Companies House website.

-See also How to underpin a house
+See also How to carve a goose

 2. Set Up a Registered Office